chemonoworld/foundry-mpc/foundry-mpc-rs/readme.md

-# sssui-mpc-rs
+# foundry-mpc-rs

 A Rust implementation of Shamir Secret Sharing (SSS) for Multi-Party Computation (MPC) specifically designed for SUI chain integration.
 This crate provides secure and efficient cryptographic primitives for distributed secret sharing across multiple elliptic curves.

 ## Overview

-`sssui-mpc-rs` is the core Rust implementation that powers the SSSui cryptographic library.
+`foundry-mpc-rs` is the core Rust implementation that powers the mpc cryptographic library.
 It implements Shamir Secret Sharing algorithms with support for multiple elliptic curves, enabling secure secret distribution and reconstruction in distributed systems.

 ## Supported Curves